jennynicoleaustin/udemy-react/S23 Next JS/meetups/S23 Nextjs Notes.md

   - user enters value not in the paths array
     - next.js will try to generate a page dynamically for the incoming request.
 - Fallback allows you to pre-generate pages for the most common details pages and allows you to dynamically render the other pages

+V. 358 Intro to API Routes
+- Next.js allows you to create a backend within the same project by using the API routes folder
+- within the pages folder
+  - folder named api
+    - Next will take any JS files within the api folder and convert them into api routes.
+      - end points that can be targeted by requests and return and receive JSON data
+- files within the api folder are NOT react components
+  - functions that contain server side logic